loumonthjack/ai-agent-frontend/README.md

 ## Backend Integration

-This frontend connects to the AI Agent serverless backend.
+This frontend connects to the Admin Agent serverless backend.
 Make sure to:

 1. Deploy the backend first (see `../ai-agent/README.md`)
 2. Update `VITE_API_URL` with your API Gateway URL